Photo credit: Manuel Martínez

 Philosophy

 I was raised by multiple generations of educator-artists.
-My career has spanned education, brand strategy, and arts administration and creative practice.
-So I’m hard-wired to find good questions as well as good answers, and I’m a fan of collaborative creativity.
-My mission: To make and support creative actions that are informed, inspired, and impactful.
+And my career has spanned education, brand strategy, and arts administration and creative practice.
+So I’m hard-wired to find good questions as well as good answers, and I’m adept at collaborative creativity.

 Values

-Belief that meaningful work begins with curiosity
+• Belief that meaningful work begins with curiosity

-Commitment to thoughtful inquiry and effective knowledge-sharing
+• Commitment to thoughtful inquiry and effective knowledge-sharing

 Bio

+Her clients have included both multi-national and startup brands as well as nonprofits.
 Her brand clients have spanned industry and professional associations; financial services; retail; quick-service restaurants, pharmaceuticals and biotech; and consumer packaged goods.
 Her nonprofit clients have focused on arts/culture, education and philanthropy.
 More on past strategy work